 In general, the ultimate bearing capacity incrased as H/B ratio increased.
-This behavoir was expected due to the increase in strength of soil under the footing as the (H/B) ratio, of the fly ash used for improvement, increased .
-In addtion, the ratio of improvement increased as the (H/B) ratio increased .
-The largset ratio of improvement getten for soil improved by fly ash at H/B=3,see Fig.5 and Table 4.
-This behavoir may be explained accoring to the shear strength prameters, where the cohesion and angle of internal friction of cement dust were (5 kPa, 30^{0}) respectively.
+This behavoir was expected due to the increase in strength of soil under the footing as the (H/B) ratio, of the cement dust used for improvement, increased .
+In addition, the ratio of improvement increased as the (H/B) ratio increased .
+The largest ratio of improvement getten for soil improved by cemnent dust at H/B=3,see Fig.5 and Table 4.
+This behavoir may be explained accoring to the shear strength prameters, where the cohesion and angle of internal friction of cement dust were (50 kPa, 29^0) respectively.